americanbible/biblesearch-api-js/README.md

 If you want to use this in a web app then just include the script appropriately for your application.
 It can be easily loaded via require.js with no problems.
 The script will create an object at plugins.absBiblesearch (which is normal for phonegap).

+You will also need to get a free api key at http://bibles.org/pages/api/signup.

 ## Usage

 In your javascript: